gnanasai5111/Nodejs/README.md

 # Node JS

 - Node js is a open source,cross platform javascript runtime environment.
+Node Js run time environment provides all the neccessary components in order to use and run a js program outside the browser.Node js was written in c++ to access the low level features like file system,networking etc which cant be accessed by Javascript.

 **Chrome v8 engine**

 - Javascript code we write cannot be understood by computer, for that we need javascript engine.Js engine is a program that converts js code into machine code that